 A snakebite, whether from a venomous or nonvenomous snake, usually causes terror, often with autonomic manifestations (eg, nausea, vomiting, tachycardia, diarrhea, diaphoresis), which may be difficult to distinguish from systemic manifestations of envenomation.

 Nonvenomous snakebites cause only local injury, usually pain and 2 to 4 rows of scratches from the snake’s upper jaw at the bite site.

 Symptoms and signs of envenomation may be local, systemic, or a combination, depending on degree of envenomation and species of snake.
 Anaphylaxis can occur, particularly in snake handlers who have been previously sensitized.

 About 25% of pit viper bites are dry (venom is not deposited), and no systemic symptoms or signs develop.

 The skin around the bite may appear tense and discolored.
-Bullae—serous, hemorrhagic, or both—usually appear at the bite site within 8 h.
-Edema resulting from North American rattlesnake envenomations may be severe but is usually limited to dermal and subcutaneous tissues, although severe envenomation rarely causes edema in subfascial tissue, causing compartment syndrome (defined as compartment pressures ≥ 30 mm Hg for > 1 h, or as < 30 mm Hg below the diastolic pressure).
+Bullae—serous, hemorrhagic, or both—usually appear at the bite site within 8 hours.
+Edema resulting from North American rattlesnake envenomations may be severe but is usually limited to dermal and subcutaneous tissues, although severe envenomation rarely causes edema in subfascial tissue, causing compartment syndrome (defined as compartment pressures ≥ 30 mm Hg for > 1 hour, or as < 30 mm Hg below the diastolic pressure).
 Necrosis around the bite site is common after rattlesnake envenomations.
 Most venom effects on soft tissues peak within 2 to 4 days.